mariocpinto/0008_MOOC_Getting_Started_with_Python/Course_Notes.md

 #### Concluding Remarks

 This is a well-taught introductory course.
 The course instructor, Dr. Chuck is a very engaging teacher.
-I thoroughly enjoyed taking this course.If you have a background in programming in another language, it should be possible to go through this course pretty quickly.
+I thoroughly enjoyed taking this course.
+If you have a background in programming in another language, it should be possible to go through this course pretty quickly.